Doctor of Musical Arts (DMA) Handbook

 Committee Oral Exam/Defense attendance:

-All five members of your advisory committee must participate in the Oral Comprehensive Exam and the Doctoral Final Exam/Defense.
-For doctoral oral examinations, all members of your committee must be physically present for the Oral Comprehensive Examination or Final Oral Examination/Defense to commence (see oral exam attendance policy).
+All four members of your advisory committee must participate in the Oral Comprehensive Exam and the Doctoral Final Exam/Defense.
+For doctoral oral examinations, all members of your committee must be present for the Oral Comprehensive Examination or Final Oral Examination/Defense to commence (see oral exam attendance policy).

-When a situation arises in which a committee member cannot be physically present, attendance via mediated means is acceptable at the discretion of the committee chair.
-In cases where the student prefers an examination in which all committee members are physically present, the student’s preference shall be honored.
+When a situation arises in which a committee member cannot be present, attendance via mediated means is acceptable at the discretion of the committee chair and may require the exam to be rescheduled.
+In cases where the student prefers an examination in which all committee members are present, the student’s preference shall be honored.

 1. a minimum cumulative GPA of 3.0 or higher and a GPA of 3.0 or higher in the major area;